KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 	Step 2.
 Scaling muscle strength

+	- Open the app (link provided above under Requirements).
-	Go to our [app](https://shiny.gbiomed.kuleuven.be/Z-score_calculator_muscle_strength/) and convert the instrumented strength scores (mean joint torques) provided in [Clinical Exam]	(https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/SX%20DMD%20case/Clinical%20Exam/IWA_DMDcase.xlsx) into percentages relative to the median of percentile curves.
+	- Open IWA_DMDcase.xlsx under Clinical Exam (link under Data), take the instrumented strength scores (mean joint torques)

-	In the app: fill in the body mass, height and instrumented strength scores and press on calculate z-score, then the percentages will be calculated and appear.
-Do this for the hip, knee and ankle joint.
-The user may export the percentages into a csv file by clicking on export data.
+	- In the app
+		- Enter: body mass, height and mean joint torques
+		- Click Calculate z-score.
+		The app will automatically plot the subject-specific torques on the TD percentile curves and compute z-scores as well as percentages relative to the median of the percentile curves
+		- To save the results, click Export data to download a CSV file.
+		- Repeat for each joint: hip, knee, ankle

-	Add a setting S.settings.muscle_strength to your update_settings file for all muscles in the model:
+	- Add a setting S.settings.muscle_strength to your update_settings file for all muscles in the model:

 	 S.settings.muscle_strength = {...
-	 {'glut_max_r'},1,...                % R_hip_ext
-	 {'iliopsoas_r'},1,...               % R_hip_flex
-	 {'rect_fem_r' 'vasti_r'},1,...      % R_knee_ext
-	 {'hamstrings_r' 'bifemsh_r'},1,...  % R_knee_bend
-	 {'gastroc_r' 'soleus_r'},1,...      % R_ankle_pf
-	 {'tib_ant_r'},1,...                 % R_ankle_df
-	 {'glut_max_l'},1,...                % L_hip_ext
-	 {'iliopsoas_l'},1,...               % L_hip_flex
-	 {'rect_fem_l' 'vasti_l'},1,...      % L_knee_ext
-	 {'hamstrings_l' 'bifemsh_l'},1,...  % L_knee_bend
-	 {'gastroc_l' 'soleus_l'},1,...      % L_ankle_pf
-	 {'tib_ant_l'},1};                   % L_ankle_df
+		{'iliopsoas_r', 'iliopsoas_l'}, 1, ...								% hip_flex
+		{'glut_max_r', 'glut_max_l'}, 1, ...								% hip_ext
+		{'rect_fem_r', 'vasti_r', 'rect_fem_l', 'vasti_l'}, 1, ...			% knee_ext
+		{'bifemsh_r',  'bifemsh_l', 'hamstrings_r', 'hamstrings_l'}, 1, ...	% knee_flex
+		{'tib_ant_r', 'tib_ant_l'}, 1, ...									% ankle_df
+		{'gastroc_r', 'gastroc_l', 'soleus_r', 'soleus_l'}, 1,... 			% ankle_pf
+		};

-	Edit S.settings.muscle_strength in the settings file based on the percentages from the app.
-1 corresponds to 100.
+	- Edit S.settings.muscle_strength in the settings file based on the percentages from the app (for example, 1 = 100%).

-The user will express the individual strength scores (i.e., joint moments) as a percentage relative to the median of typically developing children, using our reference database of 153 typically developing children (aged …–…) and the corresponding percentile curves.

-Go to our app and calculate the strength percentages for the values provided in 'Clinical Exam'/IWA_DMDcase.
-Link to the app: https://shiny.gbiomed.kuleuven.be/Z-score_calculator_muscle_strength/

-**Output:** The user will use the calculated strength percentages (calculated via the app) to model subject-specific muscle weakness via the settings parameter 'S.subject.muscle_strength' in the PredSim code.
-The settings file for the model is provided in 'Model'/settings_gait1018_Case_DMD.m.
-The user can already fill in the scaling factors for the strength in this file between 'start edit' and 'stop edit'.

-The muscles in the model are represented as Hill-type muscle–tendon units.
+**Background:** The muscles in the model are represented as Hill-type muscle–tendon units.
 The muscle–tendon unit consists of an active contractile element in parallel with a passive element, which is in series with a tendon.
 The muscle force arises from both the active contractile component and the passive elastic element.
 The most common parametrization of this model assumes that maximal isometric force, and passive muscle and tendon stiffness are coupled.
 Therefore, they all scale with maximal isometric force.
 However, in DMD, active and passive muscle forces do not decrease simultaneously.
 The loss of contractile tissue is accompanied by its replacement with fat and fibrotic tissue, resulting in a decline in active muscle force while passive muscle stiffness increases.
 Therefore, we modeled muscle weakness by scaling only the active force component, rather than scaling maximal isometric force that also scales the passive elements.

 ### II.
 Muscle stiffness